International Land Conservation Network Newsletter, July 2020

 The results of this report shed light on the initial and ongoing motivations of landowners and offers recommendations for the continued improvement of the program.
 Further research could be conducted to evaluate how landowner motivations affect on the ground conservation actions.
 The recommendations and interviews contained in this report are a valuable resource both for the continued development of this program, as well as for other areas of the world which may be considering similar Biodiversity Incentive programs.

-The working paper can be viewed on the Lincoln Institute Website here
+The working paper can be viewed on the Lincoln Institute Website here.

-European Land Conservation Network
+Tax Incentives for Privately Protecting Land in Spain European Land Conservation Network

 This report collects and updates proposals for tax incentives in this area.
 The analysis is focused on incentives at the state level, and is especially focused on promoting the concept of land stewardship, although other forms of private conservation are also considered.